lmarmotta/n.cfd_oblique.shock2d/README.md

-# n.cfd_oblique.shock2d
+# 2D Oblique shock reflection.
-Numerical 2D structured code that computes oblique shock reflection (Ms.C CC299 assignment).
+This code computes an oblique shock reflection in 2D using Harten, Yee and Warming 1st order TVD scheme.